-Can a crockpot go in the oven?
+Can a Crockpot go in the oven?

 The insert is part of the slow cooker that you put the food in.
 The insert is usually made of ceramic or aluminum and can be removed from the rest of the slow cooker.

 Most of the time, the Crock-Pot and other slow cookers’ removable ceramic insert is safe to put in the oven.
-They can handle oven heat up to maximum temperature of 400 degrees Fahrenheit.
+They can handle oven heat up to the maximum temperature of 400 degrees Fahrenheit.
 They can also be put in the microwave.

 In later parts of this article, I will go over the oven safety of popular slow cooker brands so you can double-check before you use your slow cooker in the oven.